Winnipeg North (provincial electoral district)

-Winnipeg North was a provincial electoral division in Manitoba, Canada.
+Winnipeg North was a provincial electoral district in Manitoba, Canada, covering part of the city of Winnipeg.
 It existed on two separate occasions.

 It was initially created for the 1883 provincial election, and abolished with the 1920 election when Winnipeg became a single, ten-member constituency.
+At first it had one MLA elected using first past the post.
+In 1914 and 1915 it elected two MLAs in separate contests using first past the post.

-Winnipeg North was re-established for the elections of 1949 and 1953 as a four-member constituency.
+Winnipeg North was re-established for the elections of 1949 and 1953 as a four-member constituency electing MLAs using STV.
 In 1958, it was divided into several single-member constituencies.

-Winnipeg North (original constituency)
+Members of the Legislative Assembly

+Original constituency

 The Winnipeg North constituency was created for the 1883 election, when the original Winnipeg constituency was divided into two sections: Winnipeg North and Winnipeg South.
 It was a single-member constituency until the 1914 election, when it returned two members.
-Electors of Winnipeg North were allowed to cast ballots for two seats, which were called "Winnipeg North A" and "Winnipeg North B".
+In 1914 and 1915 elections, electors of Winnipeg North were allowed to cast one vote for each of the two seats, which were called "Winnipeg North A" and "Winnipeg North B".
+This "post" system ended in 1920 when the district was rolled into a new single city wide district electing ten through STV.

 In the early 20th century, Winnipeg North became known for its large working-class and immigrant communities.
 Many electors were recent immigrants from Eastern Europe, who profoundly changed the area's political character.

 Solomon Hart Green, elected in 1910, was the first Jewish Canadian to serve in a Canadian provincial legislature.
 Richard Rigg, returned in 1915 for Winnipeg North "B", was the first Social Democrat elected in Manitoba.